congson99/flutter_bricks/README.md

 # Usage

-### Step 1

-Create a folder named "bricks" in the root of the project like this source
+**Step 1:** Create a folder named "bricks" in the root of the project like this source

 ### Step 2